 Prior to admittance to or attendance at an FLVS Full Time school for grades kindergarten through 12, or any other initial entrance into a Florida public school, each child shall present or have on file with the immunization registry a certification of immunization for the prevention of those communicable diseases for which immunization is required by the Department of Health.
 Any child who is excluded from participation in the immunization registry pursuant to F.S.
 381.003(1)(e)2 must present or have on file with the school such certification of immunization.
-Certification of immunization registry and shall be made on forms approved and provided by the Department of Health or be on file with the immunization registry and shall become a part of each student's permanent record, to be transferred when the student transfers, is promoted or changes schools.
-The transfer of such immunization certification shall be deemed to satisfy the requirements of this paragraph.
+Certification of immunization shall be made on forms approved and provided by the Department of Health or be on file with the immunization registry and shall become a part of each student's permanent record, to be transferred when the student transfers, is promoted or changes schools.
+The transfer of such immunization certification shall be accomplished using the Florida Automated System for Transferring Education Records and shall be deemed to satisfy the requirements of this paragraph.